 Then the biscuits get placed on top and get a dusting of cinnamon sugar before the whole thing gets baked again.
 Make sure not to underbake the biscuits or they will end up gummy and doughy.
 Not very appetizing.

-To amp up that vanilla flavor even more, I like to serve it with vanilla flavored Greek yogurt.
+To amp up that delicious vanilla flavor even more, I like to serve my cobbler with vanilla-flavored Greek yogurt.
 I wouldn't say no to vanilla frozen yogurt or ice cream either.
+It would even be great with whipped cream.
 Everyone knows that the whole warm-cold dessert thing is always a good thing.

 Strawberry Rhubarb Cobbler with Whole Wheat Biscuits Nutrition Notes: